kanadino/kanadino.github.io/index.md

     - In the principles of data collection course researched the main issues and techniques for estimating fish population size
     - Created a survey of North American Genshin Impact players’ perception of Genshin Impact
     - Had experience designing a completely randomized experiment with two treatments (designed ping pong experiment in principles of data collection)
-    - Had experience in using R to analyze data and producing a relevant report by using applied linear statistical models.
+    - Had experience in using R to analyze data and producing relevant reports by using applied linear statistical models.
     - Understood linear algebra, differentiation, integration
     - Learned introduction to probability
     - Can write short articles or reports in Japanese and Korean